flaviotruzzi/flaviotruzzi.github.io/_posts/2016-10-27-a-little-bit-on-loss-functions.markdown

 where, $$p(x,y)$$ is the joint probability density function of $$X$$ and $$Y$$.

-I found [this explanation](http://stats.stackexchange.com/questions/67038/confused-by-derivation-of-regression-function) of the meaning of the $$Pr(dx, dy)$$ notation and how to derive the final equation.
+I found [this explanation](http://stats.stackexchange.com/questions/67038/confused-by-derivation-of-regression-function) about the meaning of the $$Pr(dx, dy)$$ notation and how to derive the final equation.
 I'll just transcribe it here:

 $$
 \begin{equation}